OpenRailAssociation/osrd/CONTRIBUTING.md

 Therefore, some tools are not officially supported, but efforts are mutualized by versioning resources into the repository.

 > [!IMPORTANT]
-> On any important change (CLI launchers, architecture changes for components, tooling or langage version bumps, etc.), please notify at least the internal developer channel.
+> On any important change (CLI launchers, architecture changes for components, tooling or language version bumps, etc.), please notify at least the internal developer channel.

 Please try to own major changes, by notifying or getting help from unofficial maintainers (or OPS team).